Bergen County assistance programs.

 - Food and thrift stores may have meal, groceries, and vouchers for clothing and furniture.

-- Special programs such as back to school supplies and Christmas meals and toys for children.
+- Special programs such as free back to school supplies and Christmas meals and toys for children.

 - Senior aid and resources for the elderly in Hackensack.